CSCI-362-03-2015/TeamIsntThisFun/README.md

 Prerequisites: Python 2.7+

 1.)
 The first step is to clone the TeamIsntThisFun repository.
-This is done using the command:
+This is done by typing the command:
    "git clone https://github.com/CSCI-362-03-2015/TeamIsntThisFun.git" enter

 2.)
 You will need to add the scripts and reports modules to your Python site packages.
-To do this, open the terminal and type:   Python
+To do this, type:
+Python
 Import site
 >>>site.getsitepackages()[0]
 >>>This is the directory the modules go in
 You may need to edit permissions for this folder using Sudo chmod in order to add these files.

 3.)
 Afterwards, navigate to the top-level directory in the cloned repository /TeamIsntThisFun.
 The next step is to clone the repository located at Beets Github into the /project/src folder in the cloned TeamIsntThisFun repository.
-This is done using the command:
+This is done by typing the commands:
 "cd TeamIsntThisFun"  enter
 "cd testAutomation"  enter
 "cd project"  enter